-The Conversion Diploma is designed for students without a first degree in philosophy who wish to pursue study in philosophy at the graduate level.
+The Conversion Diploma is designed for students without a first degree in Philosophy who wish to pursue study in Philosophy at the graduate level.
 It consists of two semesters of coursework, involving a selection of undergraduate modules—typically advanced Honours modules and one or two core modules.
-Though your modules are drawn from the undergraduate Programme, we treat you as part of the large and flourishing graduate community.
-Satisfactory performance on the Conversion Diploma leads to entry onto our MLitt / MPhil Programme.
+Though your modules are drawn from the undergraduate programme, we treat you as part of the large and flourishing graduate community.
+Satisfactory performance on the Conversion Diploma may lead to the MLitt or MPhil.

-The Programme is increasingly popular and draws students from all over the world.
-Typically, there are 8-10 students on the Programme from a variety of backgrounds—theology, fine art, science, and the humanities.
-Most of our students go on to study at the Masters level and many have gone on to pursue philosophy at PhD level and beyond.
+The programme is increasingly popular and draws students from all over the world.
+Typically, there are 8-10 students on the programme from a variety of backgrounds—theology, fine art, science, and the humanities.
+Most of our students go on to study at Masters level and many have gone on to pursue philosophy at PhD level and beyond.

-The Programme also includes an optional (not for credit) module in Basic Logic.
+The programme also includes an optional (not for credit) module in Basic Logic.
 This module is for those with little or no logic under their belt who wish to pick up the basic techniques of logic.
 It consists of a relaxed and friendly two-hour seminar on Fridays—the first hour is devoted to a lecture and in the second hour the class works through some examples together.
-This optional module has proved to be extremely popular with our MLitt and Conversion Diploma students
+This optional module has proved to be extremely popular with our Conversion Diploma and MLitt students.